 - On public transport you are automatically seated next to a stranger.
 Perfect opportunity for a conversation.

 - Waiters, hotel staff, fellow hotel guests, random people in the street are more likely to strike up a conversation with you, and help you.
 It’s easier to start talking to a single person than to a pair that is already wrapped up in their bubble.
 Sometimes you may even wish people would just shut up and let you read your book! 🙂

 Couples or travel mates tend to chat with each other rather than the locals.
 What a missed opportunity!

 - A big bed and a bathroom all to yourself (depending on the type of accommodation you choose).

 - No compromises and discussions about your choice of activities, your biorhythm (morning person / night owl), your lazy times.

 - Stay longer in places you like, move on if it’s disappointing.

 - Always have the window seat.

-- You’re much more open to actually seeing and enjoying beautiful things around you, not being distracted by a chattering travel mate.
-I see so many pairs and groups miss all the beauty or funny things happening around them, too wrapped up in conversation.
 I noticed this myself when I organized a group visit to a streetfood market in Madrid.
 I hardly noticed the market itself because of the distractions by other people I was with!
 Solo, I would have known what kind of food was available, would have spotted interesting-looking people and how they interact, would have had more attention for the actual food I was eating, would have enjoyed the weather more.